frantisekbarta/SpotifyRec/README.md

 # SpotifyRec
-SpotifyRec is a WPF application that retrieves selected data from the Spotify Web API via the SpotifyAPI Web wrapper by Jonas Dellinger.
+Spotify Rec is a WPF application that retrieves selected data from the Spotify Web API via the SpotifyAPI Web wrapper by Jonas Dellinger.
 It focuses on artists – after searching an artist by name you can:

 - see related artists (also shown under "Fans also like" in the Spotify app)
 - get other artist recommendations (based on Spotify Web API Get recommendations function)